FAE Alumni

 Dr. Amy E. Chew

-• Adjunct Associate Professor, Department of Ecology and Evolutionary Biology, Brown University
+• Senior Lecturer, Department of Ecology and Evolutionary Biology, Brown University Alpert School of Medicine, Providence, RI

 Dr. Benjamin M. Auerbach

-• Associate Professor, Department of Anthropology, The University of Tennessee, Knoxville, TN
+• Associate Professor, Department of Anthropology, University of Tennessee, Knoxville, TN

 • Ph.D., 2007 - Skeletal variation in the New World during the Holocene: effects of climate and subsistence across geography and time